dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 type: kubernetes.io/glusterfs
 ```

-Create the secret in OpenShift with the following command:
+&#8680; Create the secret in OpenShift with the following command:

-&#8680; oc create -f cns-secret.yml
+    oc create -f cns-secret.yml

 To represent CNS as a storage provider in the system you first have to create a StorageClass.
 Define by creating a file called `cns-storageclass.yml` which references the secret and the heketi URL shown earlier with the contents as below:

+!!!
+Warning "Important"
+    Replace the `resturl` parameter with your heketi URL.

 <kbd>cns-storageclass.yml:</kbd>
 ```yaml